 Can Digital Wallets Like Cash App, Venmo, and PayPal Be Garnished?

 Money held in digital payment platforms is not protected from garnishment.
-A judgment creditor who obtains a writ of garnishment can serve it on Cash App, Venmo, PayPal, or any other platform that holds funds on behalf of a debtor.
-The legal treatment is the same as a traditional bank account.
+A judgment creditor who obtains a writ of garnishment can serve it on Cash App, Venmo, PayPal, or any other platform that holds funds on behalf of a debtor, and the legal treatment is the same as a traditional bank account.

-The misconception that digital wallets are beyond a creditor’s reach persists because people think of these platforms as technology companies rather than financial accounts.
-But the law looks at economic substance, not the interface.
-If a platform holds your money and you can spend it or withdraw it, a creditor can garnish it.
+The law looks at economic substance, not the interface.
+If a platform holds a person’s money and that person can spend it or withdraw it, a creditor can garnish it.
+The platform’s classification as a technology company does not change its obligation to comply with a valid court order.

 Speak With an Asset Protection Attorney